conestack/node/README.rst

     Plumbing part for ordering support.
     See ``node.interfaces.IOrder``.

+node.parts.UUIDAware
+    Plumbing part providing a uuid on nodes.
+    See ``node.interfaces.IUUIDAware``.

 node.parts.Reference
     Plumbing part holding an index of all nodes contained in the tree.
     See ``node.interfaces.IReference``.